sifat120/MicroManager/README.md

+## MicroManager

+Micromanager is a school agenda planner app that helps Students keep track of their assignments so they don't fall behind

-# MicroManager
+# Features:
- An app that manages your assignments, creates schedules and keeps track of these assignments for you